Health Coaching Certificate Program

 - Successful completion of the University of Delaware Graduate College application including official transcript(s), 3 letters of recommendation, and an application essay.
 Applications are accepted until July 1 for fall admission.

 Acceptance into the program will be determined by a faculty committee comprised of those that teach in the program curriculum.
 Qualifications of each applicant are assessed on the basis of a record of success in undergraduate work and potential for success in graduate-level work or demonstrated success in graduate work.
 If academic deficiencies are identified applicants may be required to take prerequisite courses prior to formal admission.
-Review of applications and admission are conducted on a rolling basis.
+Review of applications and admissions are conducted on a rolling basis.

 - HLPR 630 Behavior Change Strategies (3 cr)